eldipa/fefobot/README.md

 check them and remove them.
 It can also contain false negatives so the reviewer **must** manually review the code.

+**Note:** if the `FEFOBOT_BLOCKFILE` environment variable is passed to `fefobot.sh`, and if it contains the path to a file, the script will read from there the names of the queries that should *not* be considered (they should be skipped).
+The file must contain 1 query name per line, empty lines and lines starting with `#` are ignored.

 ## Run the test

 ```shell